-- Development of a common methodological framework ensuring intercomparability of the 3 case studies (WP3) - Development of the 3 case studies (WP4, 5 and 6) - Integration of the lessons learnt from the 3 case studies and recommendations (WP7).
+- Development of a common methodological framework ensuring intercomparability of the 3 case studies - Development of the 3 case studies - Integration of the lessons learnt from the 3 case studies.
 This was notably done through a participatory Integration Workshop to be organised in Paris on 17th-18th June 2013.